The Basics of Offers in Compromise

 - A taxpayer must have filed all of their taxes to qualify.
 After all, how will the federal government know you can't pay if they don't know the amount you owe?

 - Some payment may be required upfront for you even to apply.
 This can include paying the current quarter's tax liability.

 - Reasonable collection potential (RCP), or your ability to pay your tax liabilities, must be calculated.
 This can include all of your assets, including cash on hand, property owned, and even cars.
 Furthermore, future income is often taken into account, minus the cost of living in your area.

 Things to Consider Before Submitting for an Offer of Compromise

 - An offer in compromise should be one of your last resorts to settle your tax bill.
 This is not an easy program to qualify for.
 Proof of your income can take months to approve, with some cases, such as with a business, requiring you to submit boxes of documentation.

 - The decision is subjective.
 The federal government has no legal obligation to compromise or settle with you at all.

 - Submitting to this program will bring IRS scrutiny, much more so than if you apply for an installment payment plan.

 - Because the IRS now knows your entire financial situation, the IRS now has all the information it needs to accelerate collection efforts against you.

-Charles Frazier is a Nashville lawyer who specializes in tax law, business law, and estate planning.
-We can help with all of your business tax matters as well as your nonprofit organization.
-Our mission is to help you stay compliant with all applicable state and federal tax laws.
+Charles Frazier is a Nashville lawyer who practices tax law and estate planning.
+We can help with all of your business tax matters as well as your nonprofit organization's tax-exemption establishment.
+Our mission is to help you, but only if an OIC is a good solution for you.
 Contact us today to discuss the best options for resolving your tax problems!